temporalio/cli/temporalcli/commandsmd/commands.md

 * Word wrapping to 80 chars
     * What about options? they tend to run long
     * Could the text go to a second line after the spaced-dash?
+    * Could long descriptions be autowrapped outside code examples? -- NEW Q
 * --help, --long-help, --full-help to provide progressive support?
 * --long, --extra-long/--full and not --really-long
   * `--long`, `-l` (bool) -